csrao0721/devops-test/README.md

 ## Outcomes
 - A latest and gratest master is live in production
 - Another developer can pull request a code change on this project
+- The developer can work on the project on their local without dependence on external build system
 - Before the change can be merged into master:
   - Their infrastructure is validated according to security policies
   - Their dev branch is unit tested